-Consultation for the plan involved our district playing a leadership role on the North Shore Literacy Task Group.
+West Vancouver's District Literacy Committee includes our Early Learning District Principal, District Administrator for Student Support Services and a Director of Instruction.
+The DLC works closely with the North Shore Literacy Task Group throughout the year and this work informs the plans for Literacy programs in the School District.
 The literacy coordinators also represent our interests at the ELL subcommittee and First Nations subcommittee.
-Consultation also involved information sharing with community partners and district personnel involved in literacy programming/assessment; and presenting the District Literacy Plan to the West Vancouver School District Board of Education in June 2012 for approval.
+Consultation also involves information sharing with community partners and district personnel involved in literacy programming/assessment; and presenting the updated District Literacy Plan to the West Vancouver School District Board of Education in June 2013 for approval.